meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 “Black Dog!” said he.

 “And who else?” returned the other, getting more at his ease.
-“Black Dog as ever was, come for to see his old shipmate Billy, at the Admiral Benbow inn.
+“Black Dog as ever was, come for to see [:his old shipmate Billy](#shipmates), at the Admiral Benbow inn.
 Ah, Bill, Bill, we have seen a sight of times, us two, since I lost them two talons,” holding up his mutilated hand.